fallandar/cysmotifsearcher/README.md

 Cysmotif searcher

 Written by Andrey Shelenkov, Central Reseach Institute of Epidemiology (www.crie.ru).<br>
-Last update to the program package was made on December 11, 2019.
-Current version is 3.3.1.<br>Made avaialble in github on November 12, 2017.
+Last update to the program package was made on April 12, 2023.
+Current version is 3.3.3.<br>Made avaialble in github on November 12, 2017.
 <p>
  data1K folder contains the results of pipeline running on transcriptomes from 1kP project (https://sites.google.com/a/ualberta.ca/onekp/ , see https://doi.org/10.3390/antibiotics9020060 for the paper describing this analysis)
 <p>